Mexican Fashion Photographer Jvdas Berra

 For those who don’t know you, tell us about yourself:

 Hey, my name is Jvdas Berra, and I am a fashion photographer.
 I was studying cinematography when I found that photography was my true passion.

-I took my old camera and started to do model tests, since that moment everything changes in my life.
-Suddenly, I got many opportunities to work for amazing editorials, talented designers, and awesome models, and agencies, and everything is happening because I believe in myself, because we all can do everything.
+I took my old camera and started to do model tests, since that moment everything changed in my life.
+Suddenly, I got many opportunities to work for amazing editorials, talented designers, and awesome models, and agencies and everything is happening because I believe in myself, because we all can do everything.
 I am a dreamer.

 How would you define beauty?

 For me, Beauty is the way to divinity.
 Beauty is the cure for the illness in the world.
 Is the escape from reality; of course, beauty is in the eye of every person, is subjective, infinite?
 Beauty can be in everything and everyone; it depends on us to find it.
 That is why I choose to be a photographer, to capture the beauty, and preserve it for all the eternity that is the path I choose for me.

 Were you educate in photography or are yourself taught?

 I am a self-taught photographer, I have cinematography, and script studies, but I decided to change them for my true passion, Photography, every day I learn something new about my career, I want to be a very good photographer, but not just that, I want to open more my senses and capture.
 The true essence of every subject or situation in front of my lens, of course, intermixed with the surreal world.
 I learned by practicing almost every day since I took the old camera, my mom gave me when I was 18.

 What camera do you use most of the time?

 For me, the best tool is my Nikon D810, I think the body, and ergonomics is the best for my necessities, the quality of the image, the body, and the lenses are superior to other cameras I have used before.
 I’m very impatient for the new Nikon D850, I think is going to rock the world.
 I use Pentax sometimes, and I love it too.